 The rapids can be reached by a popular and easy 4 km hike along a well-developed trail in Egmont, BC, with minimal elevation change, which takes about one hour to walk.
 The trail takes you to the Narrows, where you can choose one of two viewing locations: Roland Point and North Point.
 If you’re looking to see big waves, check out the “Flood Tide”, which can be viewed from the Roland Point viewing area.
 The whirlpool and tidal pool activity is found during the “Ebb Tide” and can be viewed from the North Point viewing area.

-You can download and print our Skookumchuck Tides Brochure (PDF), which lists the best viewing times for each day of the year.
+You can download and print our Skookumchuck Best Viewing Times Tides 2020 Brochure (PDF), which lists the best viewing times for each day of the year.
 It is a twelve-page document, with one page for each month of the year.
 Flood tides are denoted by a (+) and ebb tides by a (-).
 Large (L) and extra-large (XL) tides have the more dramatic rapids.